Skip to content

 An audit trail is a chronological record of every change made to an asset or record, showing who did what, when, and what the value was before and after.

 An audit trail is a chronological record of every change made to an asset or record - who did what, when, and what the value was before and after.
 In asset management it is the running history behind each line in the register: every checkout, transfer, repair, and edit, in order, with a name and a timestamp attached.
-It is the evidence layer a fixed asset audit leans on, and the foundation of genuine audit readiness.
+It is the evidence layer a fixed asset audit leans on, the backbone of an asset’s chain of custody, and the foundation of genuine audit readiness.

 What an audit trail records